wp-plugins/sf-move-login/readme.txt

 Also remember: using this plugin does NOT exempt you to use a strong password.
 Moreover, never use "admin" as login, this is the first attempt for bots.

-**Please note that the plugin works properly so far, but still in beta.**
+**Please note that even if the plugin works properly so far, it still is a beta.**
+Please use the forum to report bugs, the plugin will be available on my site when the version 1.0 is reached.
+Thanks!

 = Translations =